Brian Copeland

 Brian Copeland (born 1964) is an American actor, comedian, radio talk show host, playwright and author based in the San Francisco Bay Area.

 Copeland has been the opening act for artists such as Ray Charles, Natalie Cole, Aretha Franklin and Ringo Starr.
-For the past 18 years he has hosted a radio program for San Francisco radio station KGO.
-His program formerly aired weekdays from 2-4p.
-On September 13, 2010, he began serving as host of "7 Live," a new hour-long, weekday program on KGO-TV in San Francisco.
-He is the father of three children, all of whom have followed him into show business.
+For more than 27 years, he hosted a radio program for San Francisco radio station KGO.
+His program formerly aired weekdays from 2pm–4pm.
+On September 13, 2010, he became the host of "7 Live," a new hour-long, weekday program on KGO-TV in San Francisco.

+In 2015, Copeland was officially recognized as a Legend of San Francisco Comedy by Comedy Celebration Day.
+In 2025, he was inducted into the Bay Area Radio Hall of Fame.

 Early life

 Copeland was born in Akron, Ohio and grew up in Hayward, California and San Leandro, California.

 He attended Moreau Catholic High School, located in Hayward, California.

-He studied Political Science at Holy Names University.
+He studied political science at Holy Names University.

-Not a Genuine Black Man

-Play
+Plays

 In 2004, Copeland premiered his first one-man show, Not a Genuine Black Man, at The Marsh.
-The show is an account of his experiences growing up in the East Bay suburb of San Leandro, California in the 1970s, when it was considered a racist enclave due to its 86.4% white population and the coordinated policies of housing discrimination and segregation which were in place until the 1960s.
-The play, originally scheduled for a six-week run, went on to run 25 months, becoming the longest-running one-man show in San Francisco history.
+The show is an account of his experiences growing up in the East Bay suburb of San Leandro, California in the 1970s, when it was considered a racist enclave due to its 99.99% white population and the coordinated policies of housing discrimination and segregation which were in place until the 1960s.
+The play, originally scheduled for a six-week run, went on to run 7 years, becoming the longest-running one-man show in San Francisco history.

-GENUINE ran Off Broadway and in over 30 U.S. cities logging over 700 performances during its initial 7-year run.

-"The Waiting Period"

-In February 2012, Copeland premiered his second solo show entitled "The Waiting Period" at the Marsh in San Francisco.
-The play is a memoir of Copeland's battle with suicidal depression.
-The 'waiting period' in the title, refers to California's mandatory ten-day waiting period before Copeland could bring home the gun he had purchased for the purpose of ending his life.

-The play received rave reviews from critics (as well as depression and suicide support groups and the mental health community) and currently plays to sold out crowds.
-The message of the comedy/drama is for those suffering from debilitating depression and suicidal thoughts to "Tell Somebody" and ask for help before it's too late.

-The play has been extended five times as of this writing.
-A book is forthcoming and talks are currently under way for a major motion picture based upon the work.

-THE JEWELRY BOX

-Copeland's third solo play, THE JEWELRY BOX, opened in November 2013.
-The holiday play about his quest to earn the $11.97 to buy his mother a jewelry box from the White Front discount store in 1970 East Oakland was hailed by critics as, "an instant holiday classic" and "the Bay Area's Christmas story."

-A novella based on the play was published in 2015.